darekaze/SpaceWx/src/data/articles/impacts/en/space-weather-monitoring.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | ![monitor3](./static/monitor3.png) *Transition Region and Coronal Explorer (TRACE) spacecraft in orbit (Source: NASA)* | ![monitor4](./static/monitor4.png) *The last exposure of TRACE on 21 June 2010 after over 12 successful years on orbit.
 (Source: NASA)*  |

 The Geosynchronous Operational Environmental Satellites (GOES) are operated by the United States.
-The GOES 13-15 (N-P) each carry a sophisticated X-ray telescope called the Solar X-ray Imager (SXI) to monitor the Sun’s corona.
+The GOES 13-15 (N-P) each carry a sophisticated X-ray telescope called the Solar X-ray Imager (SXI) to monitor the Sun's corona.
 Observations of solar X-rays aids in the early detection of solar flares, coronal mass ejections (CMEs), and other phenomena that impact the geospace environment.

 The early warning given by the SXI observations comes at least 15 hours before the associated shockwave of the solar eruption arrives at the Earth, allowing the space weather forecasters to issue timely watches, warnings and alerts.